 Treatment for general anxiety disorder (GAD) falls into 2 categories:

 Psychotherapy—This may include

 , and other forms of treatment like

 Since psychotherapy can be as effective as medication, it is usually the first treatment that is tried.
 Researchers have found that cognitive behavioral therapy is effective in treating GAD.
-Medications have shown to work better than placebo.
-Most people benefit from a combination of therapies.
+The combination of psychotherapy with medications tends to be more effective than either treatment alone.